Alec-litho/genesis-test-task/README.md

  - then make get request http://localhost:3000/api/v1/auth
  - and finally copy access key and paste it to .env file (ACCESS_KEY=access key)

- Now you can make requests on frontend
+ Now you can make requests from client